dabeaz-course/practical-python/Notes/06_Generators/02_Customizing_iteration.md

 ### Exercise 6.6: Using a generator to produce data

-If you look at the code in part (b), the first part of the code is producing lines of data whereas the statements at the end of the `while` loop are consuming the data.
+If you look at the code in Exercise 6.5, the first part of the code is producing lines of data whereas the statements at the end of the `while` loop are consuming the data.
 A major feature of generator functions is that you can move all of the data production code into a reusable function.

-Modify the code in part (b) so that the file-reading is performed by a generator function `follow(filename)`.
+Modify the code in Exercise 6.5  so that the file-reading is performed by a generator function `follow(filename)`.
 Make it so the following code
 works: